 As of September 15, 2021, in consultation with the NMAC, the pause on domestic travel to large gatherings was lifted, if travel occurred by automobile.
 The pause on airline travel was lifted December 1, 2021 with a graduated approach with full domestic travel resuming June of 2022.
-International and cruise wish travel is still paused as of August 31, 2023.
+Cruise wish travel resumed in June 2024 and international wish travel resumed effective September 1, 2024.
 Prior to fiscal year 2020, travel wishes have been approximately 81% of wishes granted and the number of granted wishes averaged approximately 231.
-The number of wishes granted during the years ended August 31, 2023 and 2022 was 232 and 185, respectively.
+The number of wishes granted during the years ended August 31, 2024 and 2023 was 272 and 232, respectively.